Contents

 Introduction

-There are two brands:
+There are two brands available in the UK:

 Depo-Provera – administered every 12 weeks